Air Florida Flight 90: Flight

 As the plane became briefly airborne, the voice recorder picked up the following from the cockpit, with the sound of the stick-shaker (a device that warns that the plane is in danger of stalling) in the background:

 The aircraft traveled almost half a mile (800 m) farther down the runway than is customary before liftoff was accomplished.
-Survivors of the crash indicated the trip over the runway was extremely rough, with survivor Joe Stiley – a businessman and private pilot – saying that he believed that they would not get airborne and would "fall off the end of the runway".
+Survivors of the crash indicated the trip over the runway was extremely rough, with survivor Joe Stiley—a businessman and private pilot—saying that he believed that they would not get airborne and would "fall off the end of the runway".
 When the plane became airborne, Stiley told his co-worker (and survivor) Nikki Felch to assume the crash position, with some nearby passengers following their example.

 Although the 737 did manage to become airborne, it attained a maximum altitude of just 352 ft before it began losing altitude.
 Recorders later indicated that the aircraft was airborne for just 30 seconds.
 At 4:01 pm EST, it crashed into the 14th Street Bridge across the Potomac River, 0.75 nmi from the end of the runway.
 The plane hit six cars and a truck on the bridge, and tore away 97 ft of the bridge's rail and 41 ft of the bridge's wall.
 The aircraft then plunged into the freezing Potomac River.
-It fell between two of the three spans of the bridge, between the I-395 northbound span (the Rochambeau Bridge) and the HOV north- and southbound spans, about 200 ft offshore.
+It fell between two of the three spans of the bridge, between the I-395 northbound span (the Rochambeau Bridge) and the high-occupancy vehicle lane north- and southbound spans, about 200 ft offshore.
 All but the tail section quickly became submerged.

 Of the people on board the aircraft: